minhyeok2001/Depth_Anything/README.md

 2. Basic Teacher & Student Result

-3. Idea application on Depth Anything
+3. Idea application on Depth Anything -> To Be Implemented
    - _Is margin for feature alignment loss necessary?_

      -> **_What if we conduct feature alignment using embeddings derived from the depth map input?_**

-4. Ablation study

 ---

 Original paper & code